Ferrari 348: Reception

-The Ferrari 348 made its debut in September 1989 at the Frankfurt Auto Show to positive review, cited as "Best in Show" by Road & Track and AutoWeek coverage.
+The Ferrari 348 made its debut in September 1989 at the Frankfurt Auto Show to positive reviews, cited as "Best in Show" by Road & Track and AutoWeek coverage.
 In a later 1991 comparison against the NSX, Road & Track inquired, “Has Honda bettered Ferrari?”
 The magazine concluded the Ferrari 348 was “the better exotic” and would later name it “one of the ten best cars in the world.”
-Auto journalists described the 348 as, "something quite special," and the engine being the formative element in defining the car's character, rising in an, "operatic crescendo," having the, "power to raise goose bumps as Pavarotti climbing to that note in Nessun Dorma."
+Auto journalists described the 348 as, "something quite special," and the engine being the formative element in defining the car's character, rising in an "operatic crescendo," having the "power to raise goose bumps as Pavarotti climbing to that note in Nessun Dorma."

 Gavin Green reviewed the 348 against contemporaries in Car Magazine, Oct 1990: “There is nothing like it.
 It communicates so richly, involves you so completely.
 And, when you have finished driving it – cocooned in that exquisite cockpit – you can get out and feast your eyes on one of the loveliest cars ever designed.”

 LA Times staff writer Paul Dean described the car in July 1990: “Ferrari builds motor cars in much the same way Claude Monet painted landscapes—not to please the populace, but more to satisfy self, a technique and a coterie,” with the 348 as a “better looking, stronger, faster” successor to the “enormously successful” 308/328 series, and “thoroughly irresistible.”
 Revising the longitudinal V8 layout in the way of the 288 GTO and F40, with a dry sump and transversely mounted “new gearbox and transmission (actually a carry-over from a Ferrari Formula 1 racing car),” the center of gravity is lower “by about 2 inches.
 Ergo flatter handling, and better steering response.”